agd1021/transect-generator/README.md

 "1) Maximize Number of Random Transects" outputs a textfile listing the number of random transects placed in each attempt.
 "3) Textfile to Histogram" creates a histogram from that output textfile.

 ## Sample data:
-### PrincetonFarm.shp shapefile of a singly polygon in which to place transects.
+### PrincetonFarm.shp shapefile of a single polygon in which to place transects.